ComputationalReflection/veyon/README.md

 ## What is this Veyon version?

 This fork of the [Veyon project](https://github.com/veyon/veyon) provides video recording of all the students attending a remote lab.
+It also allows the storage of a sequence of screenshots instead of a video.
+We added a new button for video recording to the toolbar.

 ## Installation and configuration